-- Verify the applicant's technical data/performance metrics/targets as described in the original application. - Establish a framework to evaluate and track progress over time so that the milestones and Go/No-Go decision points separating budget periods may be tracked and evaluated. - Establish benchmark, baseline, and associated target values. - Identify potential major showstoppers and discuss risk mitigation strategies. - Align project goals with BETO's expectations.
+- Verify the applicant's technical data/performance metrics/targets as described in the original application. - Establish a framework to evaluate and track progress over time so that the milestones and go/no go decision points separating budget periods may be tracked and evaluated. - Establish benchmark, baseline, and associated target values. - Identify potential major showstoppers and discuss risk mitigation strategies. - Align project goals with BETO's expectations and NOFO-specific requirements.

-There are three types of verification periods throughout the lifetime of the project: the "Initial Verification," conducted at the beginning of the project (months 0-3); the "Intermediate Verification(s)," conducted as a part of Go/No-Go decisions separating budget periods; and the "Final Verification," conducted at the end of the project (within 3 months of closeout).
-The verification team will perform some or all of these verifications at the recipient's facility to initially verify the data included in the application and subsequently in conjunction with site visits to monitor progress.
+There are two types of verification periods throughout the lifetime of the project: the "initial verification," conducted at the beginning of the project (months 0-3), and the "interim verification(s)," conducted as a part of go/no go decisions separating budget periods.
+Verifications can take place virtually or in-person at the recipient's facility.